ChuChuIgbokwe/stepper_motor_controller/README.md

 ```commandline
 ./sim_motor --initial-pos -50 --initial-vel -50 --goal-pos 350 --max-vel 75 --max-acc 20
 ```
+You can change those values to whatever you want.
+If it's not a feasible trajectory, you'll see and error message on screen explaining what's wrong.

 This will run the Stepper Motor class and start sending messages to the python script.